Meetings

 Fundraisers

-Members assist local organizations with their annual fundraisers: American Cancer Society Relay for Life; Hospice Light Up a Life; The Salvation Army Kettle Collection; and American Red Cross Hats Off Campaign.
+Members assist local organizations with their annual fundraisers: American Cancer Society Relay for Life; The Salvation Army Kettle Collection; Alzheimer’s Association Walk to End Alzheimer's, Badges and Buckets fundraiser for Special Olympics travel costs,

 Memorial Services